-- All training materials will be provided, including hazardous materials and safety regulations, emergency response guidebooks, the CVSA North American Standard Out-of-Service Criteria, highlighters and pens.
+- All training materials will be provided, including digital hazardous materials and safety regulations, emergency response guidebooks, DOT Chart 17 and the CVSA North American Standard Out-of-Service Criteria.

 - Students will be given a pre-test prior to the class on the CVSA Learning site and a post-test at the end, also on the CVSA Learning site.
 The post-test will be an individual effort using only the books and class material provided during the class.

-- To successfully pass the class and receive a certificate of completion, the student must pass the post-test by scoring at least 70%.
-A student who receives less than 70% or chooses not to take the post-test will receive a certificate of attendance.
+- To successfully pass the class and receive a certificate of completion, the student must pass the post-test.
+A score of 70% is required to pass the post-test and receive a certificate of completion.
+A student who receives a score of less than 70% or chooses not to take the post-test will receive a certificate of attendance.

-The course will be delivered, Monday through Friday, June 6-10, from 8 a.m. to 5 p.m.
-CDT each day.
+The virtual course will be delivered, Monday through Friday, Feb.
+13-17, from 9 a.m.to 6 p.m.
+EST each day.